yazeedshahin-27/student-management-system-cpp/README.md

-# student-management-system-cpp
+# Student Management System (C++)

+## Overview
-A console-based C++ project for managing student records using object-oriented programming.
+A console-based C++ application designed to manage student records using object-oriented programming principles.

+## Features
+- Add student information
+- Display student records
+- Demonstrates use of classes and objects

+## Technologies Used
+- C++
+- Object-Oriented Programming (OOP)

+## How to Run
+1. Compile the program:
+   g++ main.cpp -o student
+2. Run the executable:
+   ./student

+## Author
+Yazeed Shahin